Find a Job, Internship, or Shadow

 Please do keep in mind that there is an abundance of information and you need to devote time to thoroughly review all the pages and links on the site.
 And remember that online resources cannot replace the value of face-to-face networking and other hidden job search strategies.

 We encourage you to mine GoinGlobal, but also plan to communicate with CLBR staff about how to best use this resource.
-International students should also discuss visa and work regulations with the Assistant Dean of International Students.
+International students should also discuss visa and work regulations with the International Student Services office.

 Job shadowing provides the opportunity to learn more about an industry, hear from experts in a particular field, and gain experience in a hands-on environmentCreate your own job shadow